Battle 17: Tchigolith Fenlands

 We broke for the night after my second attempt at the battle.
 The plan between sessions had been for me to clear the battle out on my own time and then to grind away our useless, useless Archer and Thief jobs so that they would stop cramping our style.
 Unfortunately, due to a combination of blog work and non-blog work, I had other things to do, and we would have to wait for our next session to see this battle cleared out at last.
 As a result, this marks the break between my first batch of Journals (written after our first play-session) and the second batch of Journals (written after our second play-session), but I imagine you’ll want to see the end of the battle I close up the post, so let’s truck ahead and see how that went!

 Funnily enough, this promotion of Agrias from guest to main party member also means that she’s demoted in terms of the plot.
-Because the game can’t guarantee that Agrias remain alive past this point (although the opening scene of the next battle does have lines for her, should you bring her), she basically has to bow out of her role as a central, voiced character from this point on and recede into the ranks of the faceless generics, with only a few text sequences to come (two?), all of them optional.
-Even Mustadio gets more stage time than her!
+Because the game can’t guarantee that Agrias remain alive past this point (although the opening scene of the next battle does have lines for her, should you bring her), she basically has to bow out of her role as a central, voiced character from this point on and recede into the ranks of the faceless generics, with only a few text sequences to come (Ed. two?), all of them optiona.
+Even Mustadio gets more stage time than her from what we’ve seen in Session 2!
 It’s a sad consequence of a game with party member permadeath, but a storied one.